natalieagus/50002/docs/Labs/lab5.md

 <img src="/50002/assets/contentimage/lab5/3.png"  class=" center_seventy"/>

-Unlike in JSim, <span style="color:red; font-weight: bold;">DO NOT</span> press the green tick.
+<span style="color:red; font-weight: bold;">DO NOT</span> press the green tick.
 The **success** checkoff message is sufficient to know that your program works fine for submission.
 If there exist an error, such message will be printed out:

 <img src="/50002/assets/contentimage/lab5/4.png"  class=" center_seventy"/>